‘Nowhere to hide’: The question troubling Ukrainian troops amid a grinding counteroffensive – KION546

 Even the mines the Russians laid were booby-trapped.

-A young military deminer who goes by callsign Volt, described how anti-tank mines he found were laid with a grenade beneath them, so the grenade would detonate if the larger mine were moved, causing a dual blast.
+A young military deminer who goes by the call-sign Volt, described how anti-tank mines he found were laid with a grenade beneath them, so the grenade would detonate if the larger mine were moved, causing a dual blast.
 His explanation was interrupted by loud outgoing rocket fire.

 Ukraine has picked up the pace, and is moving.
 Its troops just do not know how much further this bitter fight will continue.